2020 Beanpot: Scores, schedule and preview for the college hockey tournament | NCAA.com

-The semifinal round of the 2020 Beanpot, which includes Boston College, Boston University, Harvard and Northeastern — the reigning back-to-back champions — concluded with No. 12 Northeastern (15-7-2) and Boston University (10-8-7) earning both spots in the championship game.
-No. 17 Harvard (10-7-4) and No. 4 Boston College (10-7-1), the losers of the two semifinal games, respectively, will play each other in the consolation game prior to the championship game on Monday, Feb.
-10 at TD Garden in Boston.
+Boston University and No. 12 Northeastern — the two-time reigning champion — will meet for the 2020 Beanpot championship tomorrow, Feb.
+10 at 7:30 p.m.
+ET from TD Garden in Boston.
+Prior to the championship game, No. 17 Harvard and No. 4 Boston College will meet in a consolation game at 4:30 p.m.

 Northeastern opened the semifinal round with a 3-1 win over Harvard, 40 years to the day after securing the program's first Beanpot title in 1980.
-In order for the Huskies to win their third-straight Beanpot title and seventh overall, they will have to outperform Boston University, which rallied from a three-goal deficit to defeat Boston College 5-4 in double overtime.
+Now, the Huskies have a shot at a three-peat.
+To do so, they'll have to get past Boston University, who rallied from a three-goal deficit to stun Boston College 5-4 in double overtime.

 Wilmer Skoog nets the winner to put BU into the Beanpot final. #BUvsBC #Beanpot (via @NESN) pic.twitter.com/yHFMSeKvO7— Boston Hockey Blog (@BOShockeyblog) February 4, 2020